 This course will offer you a good insight into the world of health science while preparing you for university.
 With a general curriculum, this is ideal for students looking for a foundation in health without committing to any particular pathway.

-For those who might prefer nursing, there is the option to study this Access course which enables you to go to university for a nursing degree.
-If later on, you decide to specialise as a midwife, plenty of universities offer shortened courses to qualify in midwifery.
+For those who might prefer nursing, there is the option to study this Access course, which enables you to go to university for a nursing degree.
+If later you decide to specialise as a Midwife, plenty of universities offer shortened courses to qualify in midwifery.

 After successfully completing the Access to HE Diploma, you should choose a university degree that has been approved by the Nursing and Midwifery Council (NMC).

 A midwifery degree lasts three years and includes clinical placements for hands-on experience.
-For those with previous qualifications in nursing, there is the option of an accelerated program.
+For those with previous qualifications in nursing, there is the option of an accelerated programme.

-- If you work for the NHS, you would be on a fixed pay scale.
-Newly qualified midwives are set at Band 5, with a starting salary of £22,000.
+- If you work for the NHS after becoming a Midwife, UK professionals would be on a fixed pay scale.
+Newly qualified midwives are set at Band 5, with a starting salary of £24,907

-The sense of accomplishment: whether it is bringing new life into the world or working with a mother and supporting her in achieving personal goals.
-Midwifery can be deeply empowering and rewarding.
+- Sense of accomplishment – Whether it is bringing new life into the world or working with a mother and supporting them in achieving personal goals, midwifery can be deeply empowering and rewarding

 Finally, midwifery is what you make of it, with the weight and joy of what bringing new life into the world means.

-No pressure or delays: Every student has a different learning capacity.
+- No pressure or delays – Every student has a different learning capacity.
 Some faster, others slower.
-There is no right or wrong.
-It’s only about your own expectations and how you want to achieve them.
-Either way, the courses at Stonebridge Associated Colleges allow you to accommodate your own study pace, without pressures or delays.
+There is no right or wrong way to learn, it is about your own expectations and how you want to achieve them.
+Either way, online midwifery courses at Stonebridge Associated Colleges allow you to accommodate your own study pace, without pressures or delays

-Payment arrangements: Distance learning offers you the possibility to plan your own schedule and the option to pay in manageable monthly payments to make it more affordable.
+- Payment arrangements – Long distance learning offers you the possibility to plan your own schedule and the option to pay in manageable monthly payments to make it more affordable